Glynn County Detention, GA

 At a Glance

-• The facility lists a $20 bond-posting fee per bond.
+• The bonding page lists a $20 bond posting fee per bond.

-• The Sheriff’s fee schedule separately lists a $5 property lien fee when signing a property bond (this conflicts with the $25 filing fee listed on the bonding page).
+• The sheriff’s fee schedule lists a $5 property lien fee, which conflicts with the bonding page’s $25 filing fee.

 Topic Overviews